-Bachelor of Arts in Child & Adolescent Development: Concentration in Early Childhood – CAD Associate Degree for Transfer Roadmap
+Bachelor of Arts in Child & Adolescent Development: Concentration in Early Childhood – CAD Associate Degree for Transfer (ADT) Roadmap

 This is a sample pathway for students who transfer to San Francisco State University in the current Bulletin year with an AA-T in Child and Adolescent Development.
 Three units in the major [CAD 210] and all lower-division GE requirements have been satisfied.
 Check with a major advisor about the most appropriate course sequence.
 Degree completion guaranteed in 60 units; see the Associate Degree for Transfer (ADT) section for more information.